sudosoph/docs/content/how-to/statuspage.md

 ---
-#### A StatusPage Integration Guide to monitor and alert customers on their delivery system health.
+#### StatusPage Integration to monitor and alert customers to changes in their delivery system health

 Customer Use-Case